shi-archive/crpm-eks/README.md

 # Deploy the EKS management role CloudFormation stack
 # This role is used to create the EKS cluster, and it is attached to the IDE to access the cluster
-cdk deploy RoleStack
+cdk deploy role

 # Copy the ARN of the role deployed above.
 It's visible in the deploy **Outputs** and looks like
-# arn:aws:iam::123:role/eks-role.
-Then, deploy the EKS cluster in a new VPC using that role by
+# arn:aws:iam::123:role/eks-role-us-east-1.
+Then, deploy the EKS cluster in a new VPC using that
-# passing in the role ARN (ex. cdk deploy EksStack -r arn:aws:iam::123:role/eks-role).
+# role by passing in the role ARN (ex. cdk deploy eks -r arn:aws:iam::123:role/eks-role-us-east-1).
-cdk deploy EksStack -r
+cdk deploy eks -r

+# Deploy the infrastructure CI/CD
+cdk deploy cicd-infra

-# Deploy the Cloud9 IDE with kubectl ready to use
+# Deploy the Cloud9 IDE with kubectl ready to use and infrastructure code ready to edit
-cdk deploy Cloud9Stack
+cdk deploy ide
 ```

 ## Cloud9 Usage